-- SIOP Graduate Student Scholarships: By submitting a summary of their dissertation research, graduate students pursuing careers in industrial and organizational psychology may win one of four scholarships from the Society for Industrial and Organizational Psychology.
+- SIOP Graduate Student Scholarships: By submitting a summary of their dissertation research, graduate students pursuing careers in industrial and organizational psychology may win one of four scholarships for up to $3500 from the Society for Industrial and Organizational Psychology.

 - The Desk and Derrick Club Of Dallas Scholarship: This Dallas, Texas-based organization awards funds in varying amounts to undergraduate and graduate students planning to study or pursue employment in the energy industry.